-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 19.
-Discovery Communications, LLC Lisa Rolls, Communication Division (19.09.2017 - 19.09.2019) Wildlife trade, plus other organizational priorities Sub-programme 3 - Healthy and Productive Ecosystems Discovery and the UN Environment Programme are engaged in a fruitful partnership (as part of the Wild for Life Campaign) that has included a variety of activities in New York, Hanoi and Johannesburg to promote Wild for Life and the UN Environment Programme's biodiversity work.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 19.
+Discovery Communications, LLC Lisa Rolls, Communication Division (19.09.2017 - 19.09.2019) Large Enterprise - Company Wildlife trade, plus other organizational priorities Sub-programme 3 - Healthy and Productive Ecosystems Discovery and the UN Environment Programme are engaged in a fruitful partnership (as part of the Wild for Life Campaign) that has included a variety of activities in New York, Hanoi and Johannesburg to promote Wild for Life and the UN Environment Programme's biodiversity work.
 Discovery promotes all of our campaigns across their global social media platforms, significantly expanding our outreach and audience.
 Discovery, as a content provider and distribution channel, will be a key partner in building the Wild for Life 2.0.
 Collaboration at CITES CoP2016 on a Wild for Life booth, which was the most well attended and interactive booth.
 Discovery and the UN Environment Programme hosted a Wild for Life event at the US Embassy in Johannesburg (CITES CoP) and in Hanoi (Hanoi Conference on Wildlife Crime) to launch the wildlife crime Public Service Announcement and encourage participants to join Wild for Life.
 The partners jointly hosted a high-level stakeholder dialogue on the status of conservation and announce the designation of Ben Fogle as the UN Environment Programme Patron of Wilderness during the General Assembly in 2017.
 Collaboration on the Wild for Life Big Challenge and Discovery sponsored the Tiger Team Challenge.
 None

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 20.
-Ethiopian Airlines Gudeta Selamawit, Africa Office (20.03.2018 - 20.03.2020) Operationalization of the 'Plant one tree for every passenger flown' project within the UN Environment Programme ongoing REDD+ programme in Ethiopia, supporting the greening of Ethiopian Airline's business and raising environmental awareness.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 20.
+Ethiopian Airlines Gudeta Selamawit, Africa Office (20.03.2018 - 20.03.2020) State Owned Enterprise - Company Operationalizati on of the 'Plant one tree for every passenger flown' project within the UN Environment Programme ongoing REDD+ programme in Ethiopia, supporting the greening of Ethiopian Airline's business and raising environmental awareness.
 Sub-programme 1 - Climate Change With regards to the partnership with Ethiopian Airlines, the UN Environment Programme/Africa Office has prepared an operationalization matrix with the planned activities.
 The aim is to use a phased-in approach, capturing any low-hanging fruit.
 The activities table will be shared with Ethiopian Airlines Management through a letter for feedback.
 It is intended to call for a joint working session between the UN Environment Programme's relevant Divisions/Offices with Ethiopian Airlines, hopefully before the end of October.
 Partnership under review.
+None 21.
+Fundacion de la Mujer Gustavo Mañez, Latin America and Caribbean Office (27.11.2018 - 27.11.2020) Small and Medium Enterprise - Company Microfinance for ecosystem- based adaptation Sub-programme 1 - Climate Change Implementation on track.
+Financial Institution has been assessed and has decided to continue to MEbA pilot roll-out.
+One of six financial institutions who signed on to the MEbA pilot roll-out.
+Support from BNP Paribas in co-financing technical assistance.
+Improved assessment and implementation methodology.
 None

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 21.
-Fundacion de la Mujer Gustavo Mañez, Latin America and Caribbean Office (27.11.2018 - 27.11.2020) Microfinance for ecosystem-based adaptation Agreement Sub-programme 1 - Climate Change Implementation on track.
-Financial Institution has been assessed and has decided to continue to MEbA pilot roll-out One of six financial institutions who signed on to the MEbA pilot roll-out.
-Support from BNP Paribas in co-financing technical assistance.
-Improved assessment and implementation methodology None